Ruben2163/LumOS/README.md

 Custom made rust bootloader, and kernel.
 ## Contibuting
-Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to a bootloader, all contributions are appreciated!
+Oxygen OS is a huge project with goals unobtianable by one, So we ask you please help use achieve our goal, even if its spell checking to even a whole bootloader, all contributions are appreciated!